Terms of Business

 Confidentiality and Use of Personal Data

-Telephone conversations may be recorded for quality and training purposes.
+Telephone conversations will be recorded for quality control and training purposes.

 This Terms of Business document is subject to English Law.

 Brownhill Holdings Ltd owns 100% of our share capital.